NoahLE/Developer-Notes/environment/github.md

 ssh-keygen -t rsa -b 4096 -C "your_email@email.com"
 ```

+It should produce a prompt that looks like the following:

 ```bash
 # The prompt should look something like this:
 $ ssh-keygen -p